Storm damage keeps Manhattan bankruptcy court shuttered

-NEW YORK, Nov 5 The U.S. Bankruptcy Court in lower Manhattan, which sits in a historic former U.S. custom h o use, will be closed indefinitely in the wake of flooding and electrical outages from Hurricane Sandy, the court said on Monday.
+NEW YORK The Bankruptcy Court in lower Manhattan, which sits in a historic former U.S. custom house, will be closed indefinitely in the wake of flooding and electrical outages from Hurricane Sandy, the court said on Monday.

 Much of downtown Manhattan has returned to a semblance of normalcy after flooding and power failures following the storm, but there is no timetable for re-opening the bankruptcy court, said Stephanie Cirkovich, a public information officer for Manhattan's federal court system.